pdoulatshahi/memoire/README.md

-# project1
+# Mémoire

-I will be designing a concentration memory game with French vocabulary.
+I have designed a simple concentration memory game with French vocabulary.
 Users will match French words to pictures.

 User Stories